Ted Meyer loves bodies.

 Along with his desire to find beauty in stylized bodies through painting and highly crafted photos, his art functions as a healing document for those affected by trauma.
 Ted uses his artwork to teach the medical community how treatments affect patients long term.

-When he started working with bodies years ago, Ted never imagined that his work would be shown in venues as diverse as The United Nations, the National Museum of Health and Medicine, UCLA, the Bravard Museum of Art, and galleries in Asia and Europe.
+When he started working with bodies years ago, Ted never imagined that his work would be shown in venues as diverse as The United Nations, the National Museum of Health and Medicine, UCLA, the Bravard Museum of Art, St John the Divine, and galleries in Asia and Europe.
 It continues to be an exciting, evolving and rewarding journey.

 KCET’s ArtBound takes a look at the Scarred for Life Project.